vaibhavsagar/website/content/blog/imperative-haskell.md

 in Python was purely (heh) a matter of discipline, writing imperative code in Haskell required completely reconceptualising the algorithm.
 Thanks to `ST`, I now know that this not the case, which is a huge relief.
 If required, I can do a literal translation of the algorithm, and clean it up (or not) later.
-That's awesome!
+In fact Haskell is "imperative programming and more", and that's awesome!